LQuatre/Forum-Go/README.md

 # Forum-Go

-A simple forum web application using Go and MySQL.
+A simple forum web application using Go and SQLite.